womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/0-client-server-architecture.md

 Depending on what you are trying to achieve, you would use the various request methods that are available.
 The server sends back a response containing the weather information and a few other things, depending on how the API is written.
 It may also send back things like a timestamp, the region this city is located in, and more.

-Your client application communicated with a server application running somewhere, whose only job is to listen continuously for a request to that address.
-When it receives a request, it works to fulfill that request either by reading from a database, another API, local file, or a programmatic calculation based on data you pass in.
+Your client application communicates with a server application running somewhere, whose only job is to listen continuously for a request to that address.
+When it receives a request, it works to fulfill that request either by reading from a database, another API, a local file, or a programmatic calculation based on data you pass in.

 ### How This Translates to Blockchain Development